2025 Landscape Perennial of the Year: ‘Cat’s Meow’ catmint (Nepeta ×faassenii). Photo by Proven Winners.

 Deadheading is unnecessary to prevent self-sowing because the seeds of hybrids are sterile.
 However, it may help stimulate new flower development.

-It is one of the easiest plants to divide, and doing so every 3 or 4 years will help to keep it vigorous.
+It is one of the easiest plants to divide, and doing so every 3 or 4 years in fall will help to keep it vigorous.
 Simply use a spade to separate rooted sections of an established plant and then replant the divisions, spacing them about a foot apart.
-Stem cuttings can also be taken in the spring before flower buds form and used for propagation.

 Pests and Diseases: